 The REF was first carried out in 2014, replacing the previous Research Assessment Exercise.
 The REF is undertaken by the four UK higher education funding bodies: Research England, the Scottish Funding Council (SFC), the Higher Education Funding Council for Wales (HEFCW), and the Department for the Economy, Northern Ireland (DfE).
-Post-2014 saw the announcement of the Research Excellence Framework policy on open access in April 2014, and published revisions to this policy in July 2015 and November 2016.
+Post-2014 saw the announcement of the Research Excellence Framework policy on open access, and published revisions to this policy in July 2015 and November 2016.
 The policy applies to journal articles or conference papers published in proceedings with an ISSN.
-A link to the current version of the HEFCE REF policy can be found here.
+A link to the policy on submission for the 2021 REF can be found here.

 What are researchers asked to do?

-In order to ensure all researchers are eligible for a future REF, Queen Mary has introduced the following requirements from 1st September 2015.
+In order to ensure all researchers are eligible for the 2021 REF, Queen Mary introduced the following requirements from 1st September 2015.

 A downloadable version of the requirements can be found here: